Editorial Integrity

 Making sound real estate investment decisions begins with reliable, data-driven insights.
 At Ziffy.ai, we offer an AI-native real estate investing, proprietary data-driven trend analysis, investment mortgage programs like DSCR loans, and a network of over 500 investor-friendly real estate agents to deliver the expertise needed for informed decisions.
 Our content is crafted by experienced real estate professionals and backed by real-time market data, ensuring you receive accurate and actionable information.
 Through a rigorous editorial process, we strive to empower your investment journey with trustworthy and up-to-date guidance.

-At Ziffy, we look at cost segregation as the tax-side layer that comes after the property analysis.
-Our investor workflow starts with estimated rent, cash flow, yield, return on investment (ROI), principal, interest, taxes, insurance, and association dues (PITIA), and DSCR.
-Cost segregation helps answer the next question: what does this property look like after taxes?
+Cost segregation does not raise rent or improve the debt service coverage ratio (DSCR).
+At Ziffy, we treat it as the tax layer that comes after the rental already works on estimated rent, cash flow, return on investment (ROI), principal, interest, taxes, insurance, and association dues (PITIA), and DSCR.

 Table of Contents